adeira/universe/src/abacus-docs/pages/docs/security.md

 ![Phishing link destination example](/images/docs/security/phishing_2.png)

 Notice the URL address.
 That's certainly not Facebook website.
 So where does the login go?
+Well, to the attacker!